soroushYousef/IE_FirstHw/README.md

 # IE_FirstHw
 Soroush Yousefi

 98243070

-This is simple python file \n
+This is simple python file
-no action need, just run it